Catamaran Charters Greece

-We are continuing to see an increase in crewed catamaran charters in Greece, with newer models growing larger and rivaling motor yachts in space and luxury—especially power catamarans.
+We are continuing to see an increase in crewed catamaran charters in Greece, with newer models growing larger and rivaling motor yachts in space, luxury, and water sports.

-With accommodation for 6-12 guests, they are especially popular with families and first-time charterers who want to share a comfortable and no-rush sailing holiday in the Greek Islands.
+With accommodation for 6-12 guests, catamarans are especially popular with families and first-time charterers who want to share a comfortable and no-rush sailing holiday in the Greek Islands.

-- More Space, Better Value: A 70-foot catamaran matches the living space of an 85-foot motor yacht.
-Dual hulls mean wider decks, oversized cabins, and large lounges—without the motor yacht price tag.
+- More Space, Lower Cost: A 70ft catamaran gives you the living space of an 85ft motor yacht–without the price tag.

 -